The Atmospheric Advantage: Using Forensic Meteorology to Strengthen Your Legal Strategy

 What qualifications should I look for in a forensic meteorologist?

 The ideal expert holds a meteorology or atmospheric science degree, has certification from the American Meteorological Society, and demonstrates substantial courtroom experience.
 Ask potential experts about their publication history, testimony experience, and familiarity with your specific weather condition.
-Request sample reports and check if they’ve ever had testimony excluded under Daubert standards.
+Request sample reports and check whether they’ve ever had testimony excluded under Daubert standards.

 How do you counter an opposing meteorologist’s testimony?